-“Player preferences of coaching behavior can affect both their attitudes toward their sport experiences and team performance.”(Stewart and Owens).
+“Player preferences of coaching behavior can affect both their attitudes toward their sport experiences and team performance”(Stewart and Owens).
 The influence coaches have over their players is very high and it can affect how the players perform and interact with one another.
 Treating the scholarship athletes differently than walk-on athletes will and has affected their overall experience, work ethic, passion, and performance.
-This only gives those on scholarship a prestige role that won’t make the team as a whole work or achieve goals.
-Horne and Amorose point out that athletes who are playing for intrinsic motivation (pleasure, fun, etc.,) have a better attitude and a coach’s ideal player.
+This only gives those on scholarship a prestigious role that won’t make the team as a whole work or achieve goals.
+Horne and Amorose point out that athletes who are playing for intrinsic motivation (pleasure, fun, etc.,) have a better attitude and are a coach’s ideal player.
 These players aren't being rewarded to play for money (scholarship,), which can affect their attitude, behavior, and work ethic.
 “I work hard on and off the court, but it not because I’m a walk-on.
 To get better at my game, I go to the gym, on my own time, to work on my weaknesses.
-In the classroom I work very hard because there is a life after basketball and I need to be prepared for it,” Said Terrance.
+In the classroom I work very hard because there is a life after basketball and I need to be prepared for it,” said Terrance, a walk-on player.
 Terrance has a love for the game of basketball and works hard to achieve his goals.
 He states that he doesn’t feel that he gets treated any different and the only difference would be the fact the he is paying for college.
 He has intrinsic motivation to do well both on and off the court.
 They also state that college athletes on a scholarship have less intrinsic motivation than non-scholarship athletes.
-If an athlete has a full scholarship, their research founds results of higher intrinsic motivation due to not having pressure.
+If an athlete has a full scholarship, their research found results of higher intrinsic motivation due to not having pressure.
 Interestingly, coaches have a major role in their player’s motivation based on the achievement reward system.